 National Ambient Air Quality Standards (NAAQS).
 The EPA is required to review the NAAQS every five years.
 If the EPA determines that a state's air quality is not in compliance with the NAAQS, the state is required to adopt plans describing how it will reduce emissions to attain the NAAQS.
-None of the compliance costs for proposed or current NAAQS revisions are expected to be material.
+Minnesota Power actively monitors NAAQS developments and compliance costs for existing standards or proposed NAAQS revisions are not expected to be material.
+Minnesota is not among the states expected to be impacted by the EPA's October 20, 2020 proposed rule to revise the 2016 CSAPR Update for the 2008 ozone NAAQS in response to the D.C.
+Circuit remand of the CSAPR Update Rule.

 Climate Change.
 The scientific community generally accepts that emissions of GHG are linked to global climate change which creates physical and financial risks.
-Physical risks could include, but are not limited to: increased or decreased precipitation and water levels in lakes and rivers; increased temperatures; and changes in the intensity and frequency of extreme weather events.
+Physical risks could include, but are not limited to: increased or decreased precipitation and water levels in lakes and rivers; increased or other changes in temperatures; and changes in the intensity and frequency of extreme weather events.
 These all have the potential to affect the Company's business and operations.
 We are addressing climate change by taking the following steps that also ensure reliable and environmentally compliant generation resources to meet our customers' requirements:

-- Expanding renewable power supply for both our operations and the operations of others: - Providing energy conservation initiatives for our customers and engaging in other demand side management efforts: - Improving efficiency of our generating facilities: - Supporting research of technologies to reduce carbon emissions from generating facilities and carbon sequestration efforts; - Evaluating and developing less carbon intensive future generating assets such as efficient and flexible natural gas-fired generating facilities; - Managing vegetation on right-of-way corridors to reduce potential wildfire or storm damage risks; - Practicing sound forestry management in our service territories to create landscapes more resilient to disruption from climate-related changes, including planting and managing long-lived conifer species.
+- Expanding renewable power supply for both our operations and the operations of others; - Providing energy conservation initiatives for our customers and engaging in other demand side management efforts; - Improving efficiency of our generating facilities; - Supporting research of technologies to reduce carbon emissions from generating facilities and carbon sequestration efforts; - Evaluating and developing less carbon intensive future generating assets such as efficient and flexible natural gas-fired generating facilities; - · Managing vegetation on right-of-way corridors to reduce potential wildfire or storm damage risks; and - Practicing sound forestry management in our service territories to create landscapes more resilient to disruption from climate-related changes, including planting and managing long-lived conifer species.